josepdcs/kubectl-prof/README.md

 This is a kubectl plugin that allows you to profile production applications with low-overhead by generating [FlameGraphs](http://www.brendangregg.com/flamegraphs.html) and many other outputs as [JFR](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#), thread dump, heap dump and class histogram for Java applications by using [jcmd](https://download.java.net/java/early_access/panama/docs/specs/man/jcmd.html).
-For Python applications, thread dump output is also supported.
+For Python applications, thread dump output and [speed scope](https://github.com/jlfwong/speedscope) format file are also supported.
 See [Usage](#usage) section.
 More functionalities will be added in the future.

 Running `kubectl-prof` does **not** require any modification to existing pods.